-- (a) The Employer will create a training fund through the Joint Union Management Training Committee and will meet twice a year. - (b) The purpose of the Training Committee will be to identify training needs across caucus, provide training and administer training funds. - (c) Employee(s) will be encouraged to attend seminars, workshops and conferences in order to improve job related knowledge and skills. - (d) An employee may use up to five days paid leave to attend mutually agreed upon courses which will be paid for by the Employer. - (e) Where the Employer requires an employee to attend a workshop or seminar, that employee shall be deemed to be on duty and such time will not be deducted from leave allotment under this provision.
+- (a) Employee(s) will be encouraged to attend seminars, workshops and conferences in order to improve job related knowledge and skills. - (b) An employee may use up to five days paid leave to attend mutually agreed upon courses which will be paid for by the Employer. - (c) Where the Employer requires an employee to attend a workshop or seminar, that employee shall be deemed to be on duty and such time will not be deducted from leave allotment under this provision.